Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

-On this page we show some of the toys that today's grandparents used to play with when they were children fifty to sixty years ago.
+On this page we show some of the toys that today's grandparents used to play with when they were children sixty to seventy years ago.
 We have chosen some of the displays from Woolworth's counters between 1949 and 1959.
 It was a period of great change, as the chain adapted to new market conditions.
 Before World War II everything had cost sixpence or less; this was 2½p at the time and the equivalent of £2.11 today.
 Manufacturing costs had rocketed as Britain prepared for War, bringing the maximum limit to an end.
 After the long conflict, as goods became available again, the Woolworth Buyers were free to choose a broader range to meet the demands of a new generation.

 A Woolworth's toys window from 1949.
 Among the items featured were skittles, jigsaw puzzles, tinplate racing cars, junior carpentry sets and a junior cowboy set with a gun, holster and spurs